Radio-controlled glider: Slope soaring

 Slope soaring refers to unpowered aircraft sustaining flight on the lift produced by wind blowing up the face of a steep slope on hills, mountains, and cliffs.
 See the Ridge Lift page for more information on the lift mechanism of "frontside" flying.
 Dynamic soaring, utilizing the leeward or "backside" of a hill, has recently become very popular.

 Disciplines

 F3F

 Another form of slope R/C glider racing is called F3F.
-F3F is one of many competition categories for model and full scale aircraft that are defined by the Fédération Aéronautique Internationale (FAI).
+The F3F is one of many competition categories for model and full scale aircraft that are defined by the Fédération Aéronautique Internationale (FAI).
 In F3F racing, the pilot is timed on the course for 10 legs of 100 m for a total distance of 1 km.
 All pilots fly a timed run for each round.
 The fastest pilot receives 1,000 points for the round and all others are given a percentage which is determined by the ratio of their time to the fast time for the round.
 At the end of the competition, the pilot with the most points wins.